 We’re sure if you’re looking at this article, you know how to drive.
-However, a new country presents new road rules, new road hazards and different driving culture.
+However, a new country presents new road rules, new road hazards and a different driving culture.
 For instance, did you know it is customary to wave at everyone you pass on the roads in Niue?
-Niue does have its own set of road rules and hazards across its 123km (76 miles) road network.
-You’ll also want to know how to rent a car and that you need a special driver’s license to drive in Niue.
-We go through it all in this guide on how to drive in Niue.
+More seriously, Niue does have its own set of road rules and hazards across its 123 km (76 mi) road network.
+You’ll also want to know how to rent a car and that you need a special driver’s license to legally drive in Niue.
+We go through it all, including some essential road rules to know, in this guide on how to drive in Niue.

-The first thing you need to know about driving in Niue is that you need to have a Niue Driver’s License to legally drive on Niue’s roads.
-These can be purchased from the Police Station in Alofi.
+Everyone in Niue needs to have a Niue Driver’s License to legally drive on Niue’s roads, including overseas visitors.
+These can be purchased from the Police Station (Tapeu-Porritt Road).

-Take your overseas driving license, as well as NZ$22.50 payment to the Police Station.
-The station is open Monday to Thursday, from 8am to 4pm.
+Take your overseas driving license, as well as card or cash for the NZ$22.50 fee to the Police Station.
+The station is open Monday to Thursday, from 8 am to 4 pm.